kasparsd/limit-login-attempts/readme.txt

 == Installation ==

-1. Download and extract plugin files to a folder in your wp-content/plugin directory.
+1. Download and extract plugin files to a wp-content/plugin directory.
 2. Activate the plugin through the WordPress admin interface.
-3. Customize the settings from the options page, if desired.
+3. Customize the settings on the options page, if desired.
 If your server is located behind a reverse proxy make sure to change this setting.

 If you have any questions or problems please make a post here: http://wordpress.org/tags/limit-login-attempts

 == Frequently Asked Questions ==

+= Why not reset failed attempts on a successful login? =

+This is very much by design.
+Otherwise you could brute force the "admin" password by logging in as your own user every 4th attempt.

 = What is this option about site connection and reverse proxy? =